mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 - "Where did all those donuts go?"
 Christy asked.
 Lain said, "I do not know..."

 Ellipses, in brackets, can also be used to show that you are omitting words in a quote.
+This is the only use of ellipses that you would normally see in professional or technical writing.

 - "When in the Course of human events it becomes necessary for one people to dissolve the political bands which have connected them with another and to assume among the powers of the earth, [...] a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation."